 Yes No

-Has your country established, where appropriate, a long statute of limitations period in which to commence proceedings for any offence covered by the Convention and a longer period where the alleged offender has evaded the administration of justice (art.
+Has your country established, where appropriate, a long statute of limitations period in which to commence proceedings for any offence covered by the Convention and the Protocols to which your country is a party and a longer period where the alleged offender has evaded the administration of justice (art.
 11, para.
 5)?

 Yes Yes, in part No